MBvisti/MBvisti/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working at Everphone as a Full Stack engineer
+- 🔭 I’m currently working as a contractor
-- 💻 My current stack is: Golang, React, Typescript and Postgresql
+- 💻 My current stack is: Golang, Svelte, Typescript and Postgresql
-- 🌱 I’m currently learning rust
+- 🌱 I’m currently learning Rust
-- 📫 How to reach me: on my twitter @mbvisti or send me a mail through my site: https://mortenvistisen.com
+- 📫 How to reach me: on my twitter @mbvisti